Graveman takes no-hit bid into 7th, A's beat Rangers

 IF AT FIRST YOU DON'T SUCCEED

+Graveman was almost done in by lack of control throwing to second base.
 After walking Rougned Odor in the second, Graveman fielded a comebacker by Jonathan Lucroy, but his throw to second base pulled shortstop Marcus Semien off the bag for an error.
 The next batter, Joey Gallo, also grounded back to the mound.
 Graveman's throw to second was accurate, and Semien's relay to first completed the double play.

+''It's something that in the past I would have let it escalate and that would have gotten out of hand,'' Graveman said.

 TRAINER'S ROOM

-A's: 3B Trevor Plouffe (illness) was a late lineup scratch. .
+A's: 3B Trevor Plouffe (illness) was a late lineup scratch and is expected to play Sunday. .
 Gray (strained right shoulder) will throw an extended bullpen session on Monday in Kansas City.

 Rangers: RHP Andrew Cashner (right biceps soreness) is scheduled to pitch five innings in extended spring training in Arizona on Monday. .
 RHP Tanner Scheppers (left abdominal discomfort) will begin a rehab stint on Sunday for Triple-A Round Rock.